Should you use Form 1116?

 When Should I File Form 1116?

-You will need to file form 1116 when filing the rest of your expat taxes; make sure to check for any updated tax deadlines each year!
+You will need to file form 1116 when filing the rest of your expat taxes; check for any updated tax deadlines each year!

 Though the Foreign Tax Credit form is only two pages, it can be lengthy and quite detailed.
-You will need to include information such as: which country you paid taxes to, the amount, the type of income the tax is based on, all deductions, losses, and computation of the credit.
+You will need to include information such as: which country you paid taxes to, the amount, the type of income the tax is based on, all deductions, losses, and credit computation.

 You will need to calculate how much the foreign tax was in the applicable currency and the US dollar conversion rate on the date of each payment.
 We suggest using a spreadsheet to help keep track of this information throughout the year to ease your tax filing pains!

 We suggest using the IRS’ currency conversions to convert currency rates.
-Though any reputable currency converter is permitted.
+However, any reputable currency converter is permitted.

 Limits of Filing Form 1116